 She either had to act, or sit around and let the priests continue to push her about.
 Susebron and she were in agreement.
 The best plan was to try to gain help from outside the palace.
 That meant she--

 Siri paused.
 Up ahead, at the end of the hallway, a small group of priests stood with several Lifeless soldiers.
 They were silhouetted by the evening light outside.
-Siri slowed, something about the situation bothering her.
+Siri slowed.
+Something about the situation bothered her.

 The priests turned toward her and pointed.

 Colors!
 Siri thought, turning to flee.
 Another group of priests was approaching up the back hallway.
 No!
 Not now.
-Not when we were about to try our plan!
+Not when we were about to try!

 The priests up ahead noticed her, and the two groups closed.
 Siri considered running, but where?
-The thought of dashing away in her long dress, pushing through servants and Lifeless, seemed ridiculous to her.
+The thought of dashing away in her long dress--pushing through servants and Lifeless--seemed ridiculous to her.

 So, she raised her chin--eying the priests with a flat stare--and kept her hair completely under control.
 “What is the meaning of this?” she demanded, eying the priest with the most intricate head-dress.